bkazemi/shakar/docs/shakar-design-notes.md

 ### Function forms

 - `fn(params?): body` is an expression producing a callable value.
 Bodies match named `fn` syntax (inline or indented).
 Zero-arg IIFE sugar: `fn(()): body` desugars to `(fn(): body)()`.
 Expression bodies execute on call, not on literal creation.
 Lambdas with `&` covered below.
+- **Type contracts**: Parameters may specify schemas using `param ~ Schema` syntax.
+Return values may specify schemas using `fn(params) ~ ReturnSchema:` syntax.
+Both desugar to runtime assertions.
+See the Structural Match section for details.

 ### Decorators